we-ready/notebook/English/junior.6.md

 Even while he was in prison, Joe Hill went on writing songs to keep up the workers?fight.
 Just before he was killed, he sent a message to his comradesall over the country.
 These were his last words: "Don't waste time mourning.
 Organize."

 On the day he was killed, a speakerat a big meeting said: "Joe Hill isn't dead!
 He will never die!"To this day his name is remembered by fighting workers in the United States.

-## GRAMMAR

-The Passive Voice

-The pianist gave the pupilssome advice.
-The pupilswere givensome advice (by the pianist).
-Some advicewas givento the pupils (by the pianist)

 # LESSON 3